-Careful consideration must be given to the incidence of severe adverse events in this age group.
-The risk of myocarditis (or other rare, serious adverse events) in children has not yet been determined, nor has the long-term safety of the vaccine.
-[4] This is a new class of vaccine and it cannot be assumed that the responses of young children will be the same as older children or adults.
-Some adverse events in other age groups have only become apparent following widerspread rollout, and the trials in young children (around 2,200 children) are too small to be able to detect rare side effects.
+Favouring caution: Careful consideration must be given to the incidence of severe adverse events in this age group.
+The risk of myocarditis (or other rare, serious adverse events) in children has not yet been fully determined, nor has the long-term safety of the vaccine.
+This is a new class of vaccine and it cannot be assumed that the responses of younger children will be the same as older children or adults.
+Some adverse events in other age groups have only become apparent following widespread rollout.
+However, the WHO noted in November that available data suggested that the cases of myocarditis and pericarditis following vaccination are generally mild and respond to conservative treatment, and are less severe with better outcomes than classical myocarditis or COVID-19.[3]
+They also noted that the risk of myocarditis/ pericarditis associated with SARS-CoV-2 infection is higher than the risk after vaccination.[3]
+Regarding potential harms after vaccination, ACIP rated evidence as type 4 (very low certainty) for serious adverse events because of small sample size and short follow-up time and type 2 (moderate certainty) for reactogenicity for imprecision.[97]
 Vaccination may have mild side effects in children, including fatigue resulting in absences from school.
 Given COVID-19 is generally mild and rarely severe, this risk of adverse events must be balanced.
 Within several months, millions of children in the US will have been vaccinated, which will provide much more information about safety as well as potential impact on community transmission.
-An option could be to wait for further real world data before making a final decision.
-The efficacy of vaccines against MIS-C and long COVID are still unknown, and therefore vaccines may not protect them against these conditions.
+An option could be to wait for further real-world data before making a final decision.